Explore

 How did Sonia Gandhi shape the UPA era?

 The establishment of the United Progressive Alliance (UPA) in 2004 is perhaps the most significant achievement of Sonia Gandhi's political career.
-When the Congress-led coalition won the general elections, she surprised the world by declining the post of Prime Minister, instead nominating Dr. Manmohan Singh for the role.
+When the Congress-led coalition won the general elections, she declined the post of Prime Minister, citing a desire to respect the democratic process and to focus on party strategy, and instead nominated Dr. Manmohan Singh, who led the UPA government from 2004 to 2014 for the role.
 This move was widely viewed by experts as a masterstroke of political sacrifice and strategic foresight.

 As the Chairperson of the National Advisory Council (NAC), she acted as a bridge between civil society and the government.
 This role allowed her to champion several landmark legislations that transformed the Indian social fabric.
 Experts suggest that her focus was consistently on "inclusive growth," ensuring that the benefits of economic liberalization reached the most marginalized sections of society.